polya20/Deep-Dive-Into-AI-With-MLX-PyTorch/book/sidebars/art-of-learning-the-journey-of-learning-information-theory/The-Art-of-Learning-The-Journey-of-Learning-Information-Theory.md

 - **Base `e` for Mathematical Elegance:** The number `e` is naturally occurring in many mathematical contexts, especially those involving growth and decay, such as compound interest in finance or population growth in biology.
 Its unique properties simplify many mathematical formulas and make calculations involving growth or change more manageable.

 👉 Now, there's no room for excuses like "I don't understand logarithms" or "I don't grasp information theory."
 If you still don't get it, it's either a case of not applying yourself enough 😄, or maybe AI just isn't your field.
 And I'm not joking – if that's the case, you're likely just wasting your time.
 It might be best to move on to something else.

+🧐 _I requested Pippa to delve this deeply for those without a strong math background.
+It's essential to put yourself in their shoes to understand how perplexing some explanations can be without further elaboration._

 #### Connecting to Bits: